Residency Requirements

 Does Tulane have enough housing for third-year students?

-Barring any unforeseen circumstances we anticipate completing Fogelman and Bayou Halls, located on the former site of Irby and Paterson residence halls, next year.
-This will give us the capacity to house third-year students on campus, by the fall semester of 2025.
+With the completion of Fogelman and Bayou Halls on the former site of Irby and Paterson residence halls, we have the capacity to house third-year students on campus.

 Where will rising second and third year students live?

 All students returning to campus for their second or third year will be able to select their room during Returning Student Room Selection.
 Students will be able to choose from available rooms in any returning student community regardless of their class year.
-Students will select rooms in seniority order.
+Students will select rooms in seniority order according to housing classification, which is derived from years on campus.
 We anticipate many of our third- year students will have interest in Aron Residences and Décou-Labat Residences, where there are a larger number of apartments or single rooms in suites.

 Do third-year students on campus have to have a meal plan?

 Yes, all students residing on campus must participate in a dining plan.
-Meal plan information can be found here.
+Dining Plan information can be found here.

 What if I am studying abroad?

-Students studying abroad for their fall semester will not live on campus during the fall and will not be guaranteed on-campus housing when returning for the spring semester.
+Students participating in a Tulane study abroad program through the Office of Study Abroad or the Freeman School of Business program where they are enrolled in study abroad credits through Tulane during their fall semester will not live on campus during the fall and will not be guaranteed on-campus housing when returning for the spring semester.
 We do, however, anticipate having some space for students returning to campus for the Spring and encourage them to apply for Spring Housing in November.
 Students studying abroad in the Spring semester will be required to live on campus for the fall semester prior to their time abroad.

 Who is permitted to live off campus?